 My mother, a bohemian artist, lived in Venice, Paris, Madrid, the Dominican Republic, and Mexico until I was about six years old.
 My parents had separated, and they decided the French Public School system was better than the New York Public School system.
 Therefore, I ended up living with my father.

 I spent every summer with my cousins and my grandmother in East New York.

 At 17, I went to Mexico City to study International Relations at the Universidad Ibero Americana.
 I did not like the career, and I came back to the United States to pursue another field of study.

 I decided to study Management Information Systems at the University of Alaska Anchorage.
 I lived there for five years until I moved to San Francisco.

 After four years in Silicon Valley, I returned to New York City in the summer of 2001.

 From 2001 to 2004 I remained unemployed until I was hired by Time Warner Cable, where I was an employee until I was laid off following the Spectrum merger.

 I started a Bitcoin business, but I was unable to continue as the State of New York unconstitutionally regulated the field.

 My adventure in Bitcoin made me realize that those entrusted with power were abusing it.

-I am also a member of the French Socialist Party since 2004 where I ran numerous campaign for the French overseas.
+Since 2004 I have also been a member of the French Socialist Party, where I ran numerous campaigns for the French overseas.